 My way (Full text)

-I am a man who is making sense of his life, and has become a Fine Artist while adventuring into engineering, travelling and discovering what he is passionate about.
+I am a man making sense of his life, who has become a Fine Artist while adventuring into engineering, travelling and discovering what he is passionate about.

 Who am I?